 Behavior, Diet & Habits

 Adults typically do not feed.
 They are attracted to lights and may been seen resting on walls near outdoor light fixtures.
 Larvae are aquatic and predators of other aquatic organisms.
-They possess strong mandibles which are capable of delivering a very painful bite if handled.
-Fisherman sometimes us them as bait for fish.
+Fisherman sometimes use them as bait for fish.